dtudk/pythonsupport-page/docs/install/macos/manual.rst

     #.
-        Look for the title "Latest Miniconda installer links".
+        Look for the title *Latest Miniconda installer links*.
 Here you you will see different installers where you will have to download the correct one.

         * If you have an Intel processor you need to select Miniconda3 MacOS Intel x86 64-bit pkg.